AlchemyCMS/alchemy-guides/guides/how_to_create_a_contact_form.md

 ~~~

 ::: warning INFO
-See the hidden field?
+See the `hidden_field`?
 This is important, or the messages mailer can't do all the magic for you.
 :::

 If you use different or additional input symbols like 'company' , 'age' etc. make sure to adapt the fields in the mailer configuration (`config/alchemy/config.yml`).